sparkylinux/sparky-apt/sparky-apt-6/README.md

-Sparky6 APT
+Sparky APT
-This installs Sparky repository list and preferences file to configure APT for Sparky.
-It is targeted to Sparky based on Debian Bullseye only.
-Refresh package list after installing or removing sparky-apt package.
+This package installs Sparky repository list and preferences file to configure APT for Sparky.

-Copyright (C) 2019-2021 Paweł Pijanowski
+Copyright (C) 2015-2021 Paweł Pijanowski

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by